SEO Link Acquisition: Piggyback Link Building

 There are a lot of ways you can find your top competition in search.
 You can do it manually or use third party tools.

 An easier method is to use a competitive analysis tool.
-Ahrefs has one called the Positions Explorer.
+Ahrefs has one called the Site Explorer5.
 With it you can plug in a URL and Ahrefs will spit out top competitors, estimated traffic sources, and the top 5 organic keywords that the URL is ranking for.

 It is important to point out that just because a page is ahead of you search for a keyword phrase does not mean this strategy alone will help you out rank it.
 Assessing the links leading to pages that are out performing a page on your site is a good place to start.